 The multiplayer mode is what makes this game a must buy.
 The game has all the modes the previous games have, but with more options, making the game altogether much better.
-The actual game play is much tighter and better balanced.
-They have also added a mid air dodge and new smash ball, which allows your character to perform devastating finishing move.
+The actual gameplay is much tighter and better balanced.
+They have also added a mid-air dodge and new smash ball, which allows your character to perform a devastating finishing move.

 One of the most exciting additions to Super Smash Bros Brawl is the fact that you can now play online.
 This is an amazing addition to the game as it plays brilliantly on the internet without any lag.
 All the options are available online in the way that they are offline.

 To try and criticize Super Smash Bros Brawl would mean bringing up small points that can’t be helped about the game.
 The game is fundamentally the same game as it was back on the N64 and if you didn’t enjoy the game then, you are probably not going to enjoy the game now.
-The online addition, which is a brilliant addition to the game, has no leader board or stats tracking.
+The online component, which is a brilliant addition to the game, has no leaderboard or stats tracking.
 This is a bit of a let down in a game that can be very competitive for the player.
-Also the fact that there is no speak option or any real way to communicate with your opponent is a real let down.
+Also, the fact that there is no speak option or any real way to communicate with your opponent is a real let down.

 To close this, Super Smash Bros Brawl is highly recommended to anyone who owns a Wii.
 The game has depth, accessible to anyone, runs at 60fps and 480p widescreen, and has an amazing soundtrack (314 songs to be exact) and many unlockables to keep you playing for a long time.

 I give it 5 out of 5